 Audio wattmeter circuit diagram with an LM3915.

-The audio wattmeter circuit features LEDs set up in a row, which help determine the amplifier’s maximum power output.
-Overall, the circuit relies on a 12-20V/50mA DC power supply to operate.
+The audio wattmeter circuit features LEDs set up in a row, which help determine the amplifier's maximum power output.
+The course relies on a 12-20V/50mA DC power supply to operate.

-You will need to choose an R1 value based on the speaker’s impedance.
+You must choose an R1 value based on the speaker's impedance.
 For example, a 4 Ohm load requires a 10k resistor.
 Then, an 8 Ohm load requires an 18k resistor.
 Lastly, a 17 Ohm speaker requires a 30k resistor.

 However, you should note that the LM3915 will only show the signal's positive swing.
 In that case, a sine wave serves as the test signal for testing the amplifiers.
 Additionally, you can connect a 4 or 8 Ohms dummy load resistor to test the circuit without a speaker.

 Reliable device: A power meter will ensure excellent sound quality, no matter how much power you apply to your speakers.
 Not only that, but it also provides the best performance without damaging the amps or speakers.

 The tone stays the same: Some power meters keep the signal or amplitude tones unaltered, allowing them to pass through with no resistance.
 Additionally, these may feature metallic casings, preventing noise from affecting signals.

 Consistent: A power meter will provide consistent and accurate power amp readings.
 As a result, you can utilize it to adjust specific levels and perform calibration.

 Amplifier power output adjustments: You can significantly adjust an amplifier's volume by connecting it to a power meter if the voltage line drops.
 This will offset any power line changes for optimal power output.